Zylenxx/GLUA/readme.md

 - [ ] Proper Lua => SF Communication
 - [ ] Spellbar, etc.

+* This mod requires starfall and e2!
+Pac3 segments are optional.
+SF Code is in this branch, MMORPG E2 code is [here](https://github.com/Zylenxx/Expression2/blob/mmorpg/mmorpg_e2.expr2).

 ## PrintFrame
 a quality of life improvement to view tables as a drawn DTree!
 Supports variable depth seeking.